ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 **Root Cause:**
 - EV3 tires have smooth rubber (designed for smooth surfaces)
-- Competition track has a slightly inclined/uneven surface
+- The competition track has a slightly inclined/uneven surface
-- Motor torque insufficient for combined steering + forward movement on slopes
+- Motor torque is not enough for combined steering + forward movement on slopes

 **Solution Implemented:**
 1. **Optimize gear ratio** – Changed from 1:1 to 1:1.5 reduction for increased torque